privacy-security/privacy-security.github.io/README.md

-# Privacy-Security Room #
+# Privacy/Security Room #
-This repo holds the GitHub Pages site for the Privacy-Security room.
+This repo holds the GitHub Pages site for the Privacy/Security room.
 You can see it here: https://privacy-security.github.io/

 ## Current Features ##
 - Click on any list item to highlight it.